loleg/swihack.github.io/_posts/2020-02-21-Hackathon.md

 *   How to get the most out of APIs and spreadsheets
 *   Multilingual transcription and instant translations

 You can find an overview of the already submitted project ideas and challenges on our hackathon platform.
 If you would like to start such a project, please register at the top of the page.

-## Where do I find inspiration?

 Once your registration is confirmed, we will invite you to the Resources section of our hackathon platform for datasets, tools, and inspiration.

 ## What are the rules?

-All attendees, sponsors, partners, volunteers and staff at our hackathon are required to agree with the [Hack Code of Conduct](https://www.google.com/url?q=https://hackcodeofconduct.org/&sa=D&ust=1576583676725000).
+All attendees, sponsors, partners, volunteers and staff at our hackathon are required to agree with the [Hack Code of Conduct](https://hackcodeofconduct.org/).
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to ensure a safe environment for everybody.

 Our goal is to create as many exemplary, publicly accessible projects as possible, and hackathon teams are strongly encouraged to apply open source and open content licenses to their work.
 Respecting laws and licenses also applies to any data you download, or remixes that you make.
 Make sure to follow the Terms of Use and always correctly attribute your sources.